 - Societies, governance, system level capacity development

-- Health and climate change
+- Human health and climate change

-- Climate change and biodiversity
+- Climate change impacts on biodiversity and ecosystem services

 - Sustainable consumption and production

 - Mainstreaming gender equity in global environmental change

 - Economic valuation and modelling on global change impacts

 Proposals that do not address any of the above topics will not be accepted under the 2017 Call for Proposals.

 17. Can I submit a proposal to cover my PhD studentship?